Now that you know what Core Web Vitals are, it’s time to understand how ads affect the three metrics. Why?

 Adding multi-size ad slots on the webpage.
 As we said earlier, the layout shift can be avoided by reserving enough ad space.
 But this method works fine for static ad slots, not for multi-size ad slots.

-For ad slots that accept multiple size ad requests, we suggest you to:
+For multiple size ads, we suggest you:

 - Reserve space for the largest ad size configured to serve, and